 While children and young people await these policies to come into action, they face delayed and potentially inadequate treatment.
 In October 2016, Health Secretary Jeremy Hunt referred to CAMHS as 'possibly the biggest single area of weakness in NHS provision.'
 It is therefore essential that the necessary improvements are made in order to provide for some of the most vulnerable people in our society.

 In December 2017, a long-awaited green paper was published to transform services for children and young people's mental health.
-The consultation is due to close in March 2018.
 This session will look at the areas covered by the green paper and the government's aims for the next stages.